-The Academy's contributions to TRA for the years ending June 30, 2021, 2020 and 2019 were \$187,788, \$147,484 and \$110,835, respectively.
+The Academy's contributions to TRA for the years ending June 30, 2022, 2021 and 2020 were \$224,431, \$203,780 and \$147,484, respectively.
 The Academy's contributions were equal to the contractually required contributions for each year as set by Minnesota statute.

-The following is a reconciliation of employer contributions in TRA's Comprehensive Annual Financial Report "Statement of Changes in Fiduciary Net Position" to the employer contributions used in Schedule of Employer and Non-Employer Pension Allocations.
+The following is a reconciliation of employer contributions in TRA's fiscal year 2021 Annual Comprehensive Financial Report "Statement of Changes in Fiduciary Net Position" to the employer contributions used in Schedule of Employer and Non-Employer Pension Allocations.